AlbertoIT-23/Text-to-Speech-openai/README.md

 ## 📂 Output
 All generated audio files will be saved in the `output/` folder with the same name as the input file.

 ---

+## 📜 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---